Deltares-research/urbanwb/docs/urbanwb_overview.rst

 ~~~~~~~~~~~
 Groundwater component takes percolation flux from unsaturated zone and infiltration flux from open paved
 as inflows.
 The outflows are downward seepage drainage flux to deep groundwater and seepage drainage flux to open
 water.
-Outflow’s direction is driven by head difference, thus it can be positive or negative, it is like a two-way street.
+Outflow’s direction is driven by the head difference, thus it can be positive or negative, it is like a two-way street.
 The groundwater area is equal to the total area minus the open water area that is not above the groundwater and part of
 the paved roof area (buildings) of which the basement is below groundwater.
 Maximum capillary rise and storage coefficient
 for limiting percolation and calculating root zone moisture content are determined by interpolation based
 on groundwater level at previous time step.
-Groundwater level is calculated as below, in which P is percolation,
+Groundwater level is calculated as shown in the below figure :numref:`F6`, in which P is percolation,
 :math:`q_s=\frac{H-h}{c}` is seepage, :math:`q_{d}=\frac{pp-h}{w}` is drainage (inflow) and all levels are related to ground level:

+.. _F6:
 .. figure:: C:/Users/ZWX/PycharmProjects/UWM/docs/_build/_images/groundwater.jpg
     :width: 600px
     :height: 300px